-1. Description of the Reasons Why Action by the Agency Is Being Considered Although a comprehensive OCS oil and gas regulatory program exists, DOI engagement with partners and stakeholders reveals the need for new and revised regulatory measures for exploratory drilling by floating drilling vessels and "jackup rigs" (collectively known as MODUs) on the Arctic OCS.
+1. Description of the Reasons Why Action by the Agency Is Being Considered known as MODUs) on the Arctic OCS.
 The U.S. Arctic region, as recognized by the U.S. and defined in the U.S. Arctic Research and Policy Act of 1984, encompasses an extensive marine and terrestrial area; but this proposed rule focuses solely on the OCS within the Beaufort Sea and Chukchi Sea Planning Areas.